 With a free blog, your domain name is going to look something like awesomeblog.blogger.com.
 It will have your site’s name followed by the name of whatever free blog host you’re using.
 It doesn’t look professional, and people won’t take you seriously.

 Whether you agree with that or not, the reality is that a personalized domain name is how you get readers and potential partners to look at you like you mean business.

-With a self hosted site your domain will be awesomeblog.com.
-Which looks so much more professional.
+With a self-hosted site, your domain will be awesomeblog.com, which looks much more professional.